Tim Tam: Production

 The original Arnott's bakery, opened in 1865, was located in Newcastle, New South Wales.
 To date, manufacture of Tim Tams and other Arnott's products has remained largely within Australia, including bakeries in Sydney, Adelaide, and Brisbane.
 In 2009, Arnott's invested A$37 million in a state-of-the-art production line at its Brisbane facility, expecting to boost productivity and increase jobs.

 At the Huntingwood bakery in Western Sydney, the production line turns out about 3,000 Tim Tams per minute and uses 20 tonnes of the biscuit's cream filling and 27 tons of chocolate coating each work day.
 Biscuit dough, containing sugar, flour, colours and flavours, is mixed for 20 minutes.
-Biscuits are then cut to 1mm thick, 11 holes are punched per biscuit and they are baked in gas ovens for 90 minutes.
+Biscuits are then cut to 1 mm thick, 11 holes are punched per biscuit and they are baked in gas ovens for 90 minutes.
 Freezing air cools the biscuits before they are flipped and filled with cream, dunked in chocolate and cooled again.